kildealab/topas_clustered_dna_damage/README.md

 * NOTE: Even provided the same seed, events using the Clustered DNA damage scorer andd the SDD Scorer will be different because added operations in the SDD scorer.

 ### SDD-to-cluster python script
-* Source code file is located [here](https://github.com/McGillMedPhys/clustered_dna_damage/blob/master/physics/G4EmDNAPhysics_option2and4.cc).
+* Source code file is located [here](https://github.com/kildealab/topas_clustered_dna_damage/blob/repair/payload/UserFile.py).
-* This script contains the function 'clusterer(SDD_file_path)' which takes the file path of an SDD and return three values in that order: total number of DSBs, Complex DSB clusters (Montgomery et al. 2021), and DSB clusters (Baiocco et al. 2016).
+* Trigerring the function "run_aggregator()" in the "UserFile.py" will create from the SDD files will generate files with the following counts: total number of DSBs, Complex DSB clusters (Montgomery et al. 2021), and DSB clusters (Baiocco et al. 2016) and nearby DSBs pair in the order of Eucledian distance provided in the array "eps".
 * NOTE: This script was written to read SDD as our scorer outputs them.
 Change in the number of field or fomat of fields will lead to an error.